gluntn/new-new-new-personal-pagr/README.md

 ## Feel free to submit an issue if you have any ideas, or if you find anything that's just blatantly wrong!

-## Updated to Sass and Pug!
+26. nov.
+2017: Updated to Sass and Pug!
 (With Gulp)

-Previous size: 1.83kB
-New size:      ....kB